ohrstrom/edinburgh/README.md

 ### Core Components

-- [EDI Core Library](shared/): The foundation for all EDI-related functionality, implemented in Rust.
+- [Core Library](shared/): The foundation for all DAB-related functionality, implemented in Rust.
-- [CLI Application](cli/): A command-line interface for interacting with the EDI core library, providing tools for monitoring and introspecting DAB+ infrastructure.
+- [CLI Application](cli/): A command-line interface for interacting with the DAB core library, providing tools for monitoring and introspecting DAB+ infrastructure.
-- [WASM Build](wasm/): A WebAssembly version of the EDI core library, enabling browser-based applications to leverage DAB+ functionality.
+- [WASM Build](wasm/): A WebAssembly version of the DAB core library, enabling browser-based applications to leverage DAB+ functionality.
 - [Web UI](web-ui/): A web-based user interface for playing DAB+ services and displaying DL and MOT information.

 ### Auxiliary Components